 So when people say, “Women belong at home with the children,” the statement’s sexism, which feminists and the mainstream media see as applying only to women, is in fact two-way and equally hurtful — or helpful, depending on your ideology — to both sexes.

-For other examples of how men are overlooked in feminists’ and the media’s portrayals of women as victims, please go to:
+For other examples of how men are overlooked in feminists’ and the media’s portrayals of women as victims, please read:

 No one does anything without a pay-off, real or perceived, immediate or later.